ydb-platform/ydb-spark-connector/README.md

-# Experimental YDB connector for Apache Spark
+# YDB connector for Apache Spark

 > [!IMPORTANT]
 > YDB Connector for Spark is at the early phase of development, and is currently not recommended for production workloads.